Tap Fiscal

 Each zone has its own policies, licensing structures, and infrastructure, making company formation in Dubai free zone highly customizable based on business needs.

-• Investors can establish complete ownership of their business operation without requiring any local business partner.
+• Investors can establish full ownership of their business operations without requiring a local business partner.

 • Free Zones operate without personal income tax or corporate tax on qualifying income for Qualifying Free Zone Persons (QFZPs), but non-qualifying income is taxed at 9% under 2026 regulations; some zones within these areas need to pay VAT if turnover exceeds AED 375,000